USEPA/IO-Model-Builder/README.md

 4. Flow category / compartment, e.g. `Air`
 5. Flow sub-category / sub-compartment, e.g. `Unspecified`
 6. Flow unit, e.g. `kg`
+7. Flow UUID
-7. The value of the characterization factor
+8. The value of the characterization factor

 ### Metadata files
 Metadata files are used when the input-output model is converted to an JSON-LD